-When you’re looking to license in an IP, the first thing you must do is verify the IP owners do in fact own the IP.
 Do your homework.
-If it’s a patent, do a patent search to confirm its ownership, that all the maintenance fees are current, and there are no infringement actions.
-Before licensing a brand, make sure the trademark is registered for the products or services you’re seeking to license, and the IP owner isn’t in a dispute with a licensee or someone else.
+When you’re looking to license an IP, the first thing you must do is verify the IP owners do own the IP.
+If it’s patent, do a patent search to confirm its ownership, that all the maintenance fees are current, and there are no infringement actions.
+Before licensing a brand, ensure the trademark is registered for the products or services you’re seeking to license and the IP owner isn’t in dispute with a licensee or someone else.

-Second is to understand exactly what rights are included in the license.
-If it’s a patent, what is the technology and does it need know-how?
+The second is to understand exactly what rights are included in the license.
+If it’s patent, what is the technology, and does it need know-how?
 For example, a new patent product requires the manufacturing know-how to produce it.
-If this know-how isn’t part of the rights, you’ll be unable to make and sell it.
-If it’s a movie or a TV show, what rights are included, such as use of character or celebrity images.
-If you don’t find out exactly what components or pieces of the IP are included, you can wind up missing the most critical parts for commercial success.
+If this know-how isn’t part of the rights, you’ll be unable to make and sell it if it’s a movie or a TV show; what rights are included, such as the use of character or celebrity images?
+If you don’t find out precisely what components or pieces of the IP are involved, you can miss the most critical parts for commercial success.

-Third is what is expected from you as a licensee.
-Are you going to be on your own or will the IP owner offer support?
-You must really understand what you’re getting into.
-For example, if you do a licensing deal with a major studio, entertainment company or big brand, sometimes they’ll give you support, and sometimes they won’t.
-You must take this into consideration.
-Is this a brand or an IP that you can commercialize on your own, or do you need some support?
+The third is what is expected of you as a licensee.
+Will you be alone, or will the IP owner offer support?
+You must understand what you’re getting into.
+For example, if you do a licensing deal with a major studio, entertainment company, or big brand, sometimes they’ll give you support, and sometimes they won’t.
+You must consider this.
+Can you market this brand or IP independently, or need some support?

-One of my client who faced this issue when we licensed one of the big auto brands.
-The agent representing it told us “The company offers no support.
+One of my clients faced this issue when we licensed one of the big auto brands.
+The agent representing it told us, “The company offers no support.
 You’re on your own.
 Here’s the license.
 There’s no advertising, no promotion, no nothing.”
-We were surprised the licensor didn’t offer any retail support, such as buyer introductions, or a coordinated retail program for cross promotions with the brand.
-But their position was the brand was so big and well-known they didn’t have to offer anything beyond the license rights.
+We were surprised the licensor didn’t offer any retail support, such as buyer introductions or a coordinated retail program for cross-promotions with the brand.
+But their position was the brand was so big and well-known they didn’t have to offer anything beyond the license.

-That’s a good example of what can occur.
-When you do find out something like that, it’s a critical issue you must consider before going forward with the licensing agreement.
-Especially if you’ve got limited financial resources to market and promote the IP.
+That’s an excellent example of what can occur.
+When you find out something like that, it’s a critical issue you must consider before going forward with the licensing agreement, especially if you have limited financial resources to market and promote the IP.

-Licensing in rights to an IP is a great strategy to build your business.
-But its critical to ask the right questions to understand what you’re getting into.
-Before signing the agreement, make sure your verify the IP ownership, confirm which rights are included, and what type of support the IP owner will offer.
-Otherwise you can wind up with an IP that costs you more in time, money and resources than it returns in new revenue opportunities.
+Licensing rights to an IP is an excellent strategy for building your business.
+But asking the right questions is critical to understand what you’re getting into.
+Before signing the agreement, verify the IP ownership, confirm which rights are included, and what type of support the IP owner will offer.
+Otherwise, you can wind up with an IP that costs you more time, money, and resources than it returns in new revenue opportunities.